PrateepDey/Connect4-Game/README.md

 # Connect4-Game
-This is a JavaFX game made by me as atraining Project!!
+This is a JavaFX game made by me as a training Project!!